RevenueHunt/docs/docs/how-to-guides/use-skip-logic.md

 # How to Use Skip Logic

-Skip Logic is a feature designed to streamline the experience of quiz or survey participants by tailoring the sequence of questions they encounter.
-This customization is achieved through conditional statements that govern whether a question is presented or skipped, based on the respondent's answers to preceding questions.
-Here's an overview on how to implement and use Skip Logic, along with examples of its application.
+Skip Logic is a tool used in quizzes or surveys to make answering questions smoother for people taking them.
+It works by changing the order of questions based on the answers given to previous questions.
+This means if someone answers a question a certain way, they might skip some questions or see different ones next.
+The guide will show you how to set up and use Skip Logic, including some examples of how it works.

 ## Conditional Logic